Closed for the year.

 By harvest time the plants have produced small bulbs with cloves, or more commonly single rounds.
 Rounds will generally produce a bigger bulb when they are planted, but in time they all get up to size.

-We try to harvest while the plants are still green as this facilitates getting the bulbs out of the ground.
+We try to harvest our organic garlic bulbils while the plants are still green as this facilitates getting the bulbs out of the ground.
 We dig up clumps of plants and gently shake the soil out of the roots.
+We like to dry the bulbs in open mesh baskets, kitchen store them in large paper bags until planting time.

 One important observation - plants that have produced a scape will have a bulb with cloves, while a plant without a scape will produce a single round.
 Both kinds are perfectly fine for planting, just make sure to separate the cloves as you would for a full size bulb.

-First year bulbs will be any where from the size of a pea seed to about an inch in diameter..
+First year bulbs grown from garlic bulbils will be any where from the size of a pea seed to about an inch in diameter..
 The Porcelains tend to be small while Rocamboles and Marbled purple Stripes can be at least an inch in diameter.

 By this time most plants will produce a bulb with cloves and there will be fewer rounds.
 We tend to replant these rounds or clove on a four or 8 inch spacing, depending on how large a bulb that they will produce.